Ituiutaba

 Ituiutaba (Brazilian Portuguese: /itujuˈtabɐ/) is a municipality in the western part of the state of Minas Gerais, Brazil.
 Elevated to city status in 1901, its population in 2020 was 105,255 and a total area in the municipality of 2,694 km2.
 The elevation of the seat of the municipality is 544 m.

-Location
+Geography

 It is located in the west of the economic and geographical region called Triângulo Mineiro and is on BR 365, which begins at Chaveslândia in the west and connects as far as Pirapora in the north.
 Neighboring municipalities are Gurinhatã, Ipiaçú, Capinópolis, Canápolis, Santa Vitória, Monte Alegre de Minas, Prata, Campina Verde and the state of Goiás.